-These enchantments can apply to all tools, weapons, and armor.
-For this reason, and that they are massively convenient when applied, we have marked them as the best overall enchantments in the game.
+These enchantments apply to all tools, weapons, and armor in Minecraft.
+For this reason, and since they are massively convenient when applied, we have marked them as the best overall enchantments in the game.

 - Mending: If you want your gear to last much longer, be sure to attach Mending.
 Its primary purpose is to replenish your gear's durability by absorbing the XP dropped from each mob.
-This makes it one of the most convenient enchantments because it fixes your gear without having to spend valuable resources.
-If you have this enchantment and use it at a semi-automatic mob grinder, your equipment will never run out of durability.
+This makes it one of the most convenient enchantments because it fixes your gear without spending valuable resources.
+If you have this enchantment and use it as a semi-automatic mob grinder, your equipment will never run out of durability.

 - Unbreaking: This enchantment is best used in tandem with Mending, but it is a solid option by itself.
-Unbreaking makes it so your gear might not lose durability when you use it (or, for when it's applied to armor: when you take damage).
-This enchantment is perfect for both early-game and end-game since it saves you precious resources.
+Unbreaking makes it so your gear might not lose durability when you use it (or when it's applied to armor when you take damage).
+This enchantment is perfect for both early-game and end-game since it saves precious resources.

 - Thorns: Thorns III will be a thorn in the side of any would-be attackers on a PVP server.
-It doesn't serve a lot of purpose in a solo Minecraft world, but once another player on a PVP server finds out you have it, they will think twice about attacking you.
-This enchantment deals significant damage to anyone that strikes you with a melee attack.
+It doesn't serve much purpose in a solo Minecraft world, but once another player on a PVP server finds out you have it, they will think twice about attacking you.
+This enchantment significantly damages anyone who strikes you with a melee attack.

-- Respiration: This enchantment helps you hold your breath underwater for an extended period.
+- Respiration: This enchantment lets you hold your breath underwater for an extended period.
 It's very useful if you are harvesting coral or exploring oceans.

-- Aqua Affinity: Aqua Affinity is crucial for players that need to go deep-sea diving for resources and Ocean Monuments.
+- Aqua Affinity: Aqua Affinity is crucial for players who need to go deep-sea diving for resources and Ocean Monuments.
 It removes the penalty to your mining speed for mining underwater.

 - Depth Strider: Boots with Depth Strider are best used with a Helmet that either has Aqua Affinity, Respiration, or both.
 Depth Strider removes the speed penalty for swimming underwater and gives your character much more maneuverability while swimming.

-- Frost Walker: This creates frosted ice block when you walk over water.
+- Frost Walker: This creates a frosted ice block when you walk over water.
 If you are on an island map, or you simply don't enjoy going underwater in Minecraft, this is a good enchantment to have.
-However, outside of this scenario, we would recommend having Feather Falling for your general day-to-day Minecraft play.
+However, we recommend Feather Falling for your general day-to-day Minecraft play outside of this scenario.

 - Feather Falling: With the changes to Minecraft in version 1.17 (the Caves & Cliffs update), Feather Falling is an essential enchantment overall.
-Cliffs appear more often and some of them have higher drops, and caves pose a much greater threat.
+Cliffs appear more often (some have higher drops), and caves pose a much greater threat.
 You can ease these complications with Feather Falling, which makes it so any fall damage you take is drastically reduced.
 With Feather Falling IV, you can drop from the max world height and still not die!

-There are few enchantments that you can apply to shields.
+There are only a few enchantments that you can apply to shields.
 You can apply the Curse Of Vanishing enchantment, but that only stops other players from picking up the shield if you die.
 Remember that Shields can't be enchanted at the Enchanting Table.
 Instead, you'll need a book with the appropriate enchantment.
 With that, you can apply the enchantment at an Anvil.

-- Sharpness/Smite: With Sharpness V or Smite V, your melee damage is greatly increased.
-Sharpness I and Smite I provide little help, so we recommend only seeking this enchantment if you can use the best tier.
+- Sharpness/Smite: Your melee damage is greatly increased with Sharpness V or Smite V. Sharpness I and Smite I provide little help, so we recommend only seeking this enchantment if you can use the best tier.
 With Sharpness V, you can one-shot (kill with one melee attack) most living mobs.
-With Smite V, you can one-shot most undead mobs like Zombies and Skeletons.
+With Smite V, you can one-shot most undead mobs, like Zombies and Skeletons.

-- Looting: Looting III is crucial to end-game items and resources.
-It not only increases the rate at which those rare items drop (like mob heads), but also increases the amount of items dropped (e.g. skeletons will drop several bones instead of just one or two).
+- Looting: Looting III is crucial for end-game items and resources.
+It not only increases the rate at which those rare items drop (like mob heads) but also increases the number of items dropped (e.g., skeletons will drop several bones instead of just one or two).
 Looting III would easily top our list of best overall enchantments if it didn't only apply specifically to swords.

 - Fire Aspect: Fire Aspect is absolutely crucial for PVP servers.
 With it, your enemies are set on fire when you strike them.
-Fire Aspect I is better than nothing, but Fire Aspect II will keep your opponents sweating and using precious time to douse themselves or to take potions that protect them from fire damage.
-If they don't have a means to get rid of Fire Aspects effects, then the battle was over before it even began.
+Fire Aspect I is better than nothing, but Fire Aspect II will keep your opponents sweating and use precious time to douse themselves or to take potions that protect them from fire damage.
+The battle was over before it began if they didn't have the means to eliminate Fire Aspect's effects.

-- Power: This enchantment doesn't provide a lot of help unless you get Power IV or Power V. However, once you do, you can essentially cut your combat time in half.
-If you're an expert when it comes to aiming your bow, this is the most essential enchantment you can have.
-While all other enchantments require more strategy to use, Power just provides excessive damage for the archery skill you already have.
+- Power: This enchantment doesn't provide much help unless you get Power IV or Power V. However, once you do, you can cut your combat time in half.
+If you're an expert in aiming your bow, this is the most essential enchantment you can have.
+While all other enchantments require more strategy, Power just provides excessive damage for the archery skill you already have.

-- Punch: Punch can be used for both offense and and defense, and is an all-around massively convenient enchantment to have.
-If you use Punch II, it knocks your opponents back much further than normal when you strike them.
-You can use it to knock them off of cliffs, or simply create distance between you and them.
+- Punch: Punch can be used for both offense and defense and is an all-around massively convenient enchantment.
+If you use Punch II, it knocks your opponents back much farther than normal when you strike them.
+You can use it to knock them off of cliffs or simply create distance between you and them.
 If you have the right skills, you can also use it on yourself to keep yourself in the air with Elytra.

-- Infinity: Infinity makes it so having a single arrow in your inventory allows you to fire infinite arrows.
+- Infinity: Infinity allows for a single arrow in your inventory to fire infinite arrows.
 This is an extremely helpful enchantment if you frequently run out of arrows.
-If that's not an issue for you, though, we recommend using one of the other enchantments listed above.
+If that's not an issue for you, we recommend using one of the other enchantments listed above.

 - Quick Charge: This enchantment essentially just decreases your Crossbow's reload time.
-Quick Charge V makes your Crossbow fire its arrow instantly, which makes it an extremely powerful weapon against all mobs, including other players.
+Quick Charge V makes your Crossbow instantly fire its arrow, making it an extremely powerful weapon against all mobs, including other players.
 We strongly recommend using this in tandem with Multishot or Piercing.

 - Multishot or Piercing: You can only have one of these enchantments on your Crossbow, and which one you choose largely depends on how you play the game.
-If you are usually out in the open and on the surface, Multishot is for you since it fires three arrows in a cone rather than just one.
-If you are usually in caves or narrow areas, then Piercing is for you since it makes the arrows shoot through their opponent and into whatever is behind them.
+Multishot is for you if you are usually out in the open and on the surface since it fires three arrows in a cone rather than just one.
+If you are usually in caves or narrow areas, then Piercing is for you since it makes the arrows shoot through your opponent and into whatever is behind them.

 - Impaling: If you are planning to raid an Ocean Monument, this is a great enchantment to have on your Trident.
 The only downside to it is that it only deals extra damage to aquatic mobs and has no effect on the damage multiplier for mobs on land.

 - Loyalty: Loyalty is a special enchantment that makes the Trident a massively powerful weapon.
-Tridents can be a melee weapon or thrown as a ranged weapon.
+Tridents can be melee weapons or thrown as ranged weapons.
 Loyalty makes it so throwing them results in the Trident returning to your inventory after a short time.
 The higher the Loyalty level on your Trident, the quicker it returns to you.

 - Creeper: Charged Creeper